arspy77/Classic-Cryptography/README.md

 ### 8. Affine Cipher

-The M key must be relative prime with 26
+The M key must be relative prime with 26.
-The B key can be any integer
+The B key can be any integer.